 Typically public performance license is obtained by the broadcasters or publishers of your media.
 What happens is, the broadcasters submit cue sheets to the Performance Rights Organizations who track viewership.
-They in-turn bill the broadcaster a percentage of advertising revenue, who then pays a percentage of the revenue back to the musical artists.
+They in turn bill the broadcaster a percentage of advertising revenue, who then pays a percentage of the revenue back to the musical artists.

 I need an invoice for my purchase.
 Where can I find one?

-There you can see your entire purchase history, and get a copy of your invoice.Was this helpful? |
+There you can see your entire purchase history, and get a copy of your invoice.Helpful? |

 Can I add vocals and more instrumentals to a song I purchase?

-No you cannot.
-Purchasing a track only allows you to use it to make a new piece of media.
+Purchasing a license only allows you to use the music to make a new piece of media.
 The media must be distinctly different from a pure music product.
 You cannot add anything new or change the track to create a new music product.

 What file formats does your music come in?

-For music, we provide three download formats for the music you purchase – .mp3, .wav, and .aiff.
+For music, we provide three formats for the music you purchase – 320k .mp3, .wav, and .aiff.
 For sound effects, we only provide .wav files.
-All your music can be accessed in your download page after you make a purchse.Was this helpful? |

 What is the bit-coding rate of your music?